Skip navigation

 Famfizzys: Interactive toys powered by the human body

 The human body is rich source of expendable energy.
 Through their moods and behaviours the Famfizzys show children the energy they produce as they walk.
 The child must take care of his Famfizzy puppet in order to keep it alive and healthy.
 While looking after it he keeps track of his bodily activity day by day.
-He becomes conscious of energy and its costs.
+He appreciates energy and its costs.
 The aim is to give a visualization of electricity.
 [More]

 FontUp! daily training through play